npatury-cs/CogScaExercise/README.md

 # CogScaAppTests
-Test Suite for the immerightnow/CognitiveScale repository
+Test Suite for the Mozilla repository (read-only testing)